eminsenay/altsoyustsoy/README.md

 ## Technical Info

-Uses Raphaëljs for visualization.
+- Using Raphaëljs for visualization.
+- Using Grunt for deployment.
+TODO: Details
+- Using [Macaw](http://download.macaw.co/) for the page design.
+    - Design file is located at the `/design` directory.
+After changing it, publish it under Macaw and manually modify the index.html and css files with the ones generated under `/design/altsoyustsoy` directory.

-I'm not very fluent in Javascript, so don't be surprised if you see some awkward methods of doing things which are really easy with a different method.
+- I'm not very fluent in Javascript, so don't be surprised if you see some awkward methods of doing things which are really easy with a different method.

 ## TODOs & Bugs & Known Issues

+1. Help and privacy parts need to be prepared.
-1. General look and feel
+2. General look and feel